hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Client-side validation on forms
 - High-contrast/dark mode?

-`layout.ejs`:

-Icon - with label - added to GitHub link in main `<footer>` to emphasise this is an external link.

-`aria-label`s added to popup alert notifications.
+`layout.ejs`: Icon - with label - added to GitHub link in main `<footer>` to emphasise this is an external link. `aria-label`s added to popup alert notifications.
 Unneccessary labels - _copied across through bootstrap example code, I think_ - removed from nav elements as `page='current'` not needed.

 `views/album/` pages updated for improved accessibility.
 The use of a `<table>` to show the Album Index is not especially accessible: cards or similar would likely be a better approach. _Added to future updates - may yet be brought forward however._

 `views/review/` pages also updated.
 A few errors - uncovered in the process, including Edit Review not saving review content and also allowing any number value (on a scale that should be out of 10).

+`views/auth` pages updated as well.

 ## Main Features & Fixes before rehost:
 **In bold if done.**